 Jeremy Bentham’s enlightenment project

+Some background.
 The Isla de la Juventud (Isle of Youth, also known by its earlier name, the Island of Pines), the site of this architectural and historical curiosity, lies fifty miles from the southern coast of Cuba.
 A former haunt of pirates, the inspiration of Robert Louis Stevenson’s Treasure Island, the Isle of Youth became part of a Cuban gulag in the early years of the century.
-The group of buildings we found ourselves looking at was built as a jail, a model prison—El Presidio Modelo.
+The group of buildings we found ourselves looking at was built as a jail, a model prison – El Presidio Modelo.

 Thousands of criminals and political prisoners were incarcerated here, hundreds were tortured and killed.
 Fidel Castro himself was imprisoned on the Isle of Youth for two years.
 It was during this time that he wrote the speech, now part of the mythology of the Cuban Revolution, that ends with the defiant phrase: La historia me absolverá (History will absolve me).
 Later, under his rule, the model prison served as a place of indefinite confinement for his political opponents.

 For architectural historians the prison has a further significance, beyond its role as a shrine of political resistance.
 It has a special place in the history of surveillance, in the steadily advancing systems of observation and control that modern societies wield over their citizens.
-The building is one of only a few in the world—there are others in the US and the—that follow the plan devised by Jeremy Bentham in 1791 for a Panopticon, an edifice designed for the total surveillance of its inmates, be they prisoners, or patients, or factory workers.
-In Bentham’s day the idea was not a success: at the Millbank Penitentiary, a drastically modified version of Bentham’s design that once stood on the site of the present-day Tate Gallery, the prisoners rioted.
+The building is one of only a few in the world – there are others in the US and the– that follow the plan devised by Jeremy Bentham in 1791 for a Panopticon, an edifice designed for the total surveillance of its denizens, be they prisoners, or patients, or factory workers.
+In Bentham’s day the idea was not a success: at the Millbank Penitentiary, a drastically modified version of his design that once stood on the site of the present-day Tate Gallery, the prisoners rioted.
 It was only in the twentieth century that close approximations to the original Panopticon design were built.

 For Bentham the idea of the panopticon was rational and benign.
 But the French philosopher Michel Foucault, two centuries later, saw it as a sinister Enlightenment project, herald of an age of scientific observation and control, a new constraint on human freedom.
 (The American historian Gertrude Himmelfarb had made the same point a decade previously.)
 In Foucault’s history of incarceration, Discipline and Punish, the design of the panopticon is a central motif.
 He calls it a “laboratory of power”.